 Cascina Disa, Monforte d’Alba, Peimonte, Italy

-Sandri’s entire vineyard is in the Barolo Zone on a steep, cooler east-facing Perno hillside, opposite Gaja’s Barolo on the warmer West-facing Sierra Langhe.
+Vineyards: Sandri’s entire vineyard is in the Barolo Zone on a steep, cooler east-facing Perno hillside, opposite Gaja’s Barolo on the warmer West-facing Sierra Langhe.
 His cooler hillside means later harvesting at lower brix than at Gaja’s warmer site.
-A non-interventionist, he uses Ceritfied Organic Farming, and no sprays and no plowing (the hillside is too steep for a tractor).
+A non-interventionist, he uses Certified Organic Farming, and no sprays and no plowing (the hillside is too steep for a tractor).
 Varying wild herbs grow between rows in different parcels, creating aromatics that add complexity to wines from each parcel.
 He thins the crop in the spring (not at veraison), removing the larger flowers and leaving what will become smaller clusters.
 Vines are super-tightly spaced at .7 meters apart, comprising 60 kilometers of linear vine rows.
 Traditional trellising gives him leaf canopy adjustments for the cool and often foggy setting, and pruned to one cluster per shoot.

 Barbera d’Alba Superiore DOC 2018, Azienda Agriviticola Elio Sandri